christiandudel/dtms/README.md

 ## Installation

-You can install the development version of dtms like so:
+You can install the development version of dtms like this:

 ``` r
 library(devtools)